Barbara O'Neill: Activities

 O'Neill has promoted herself as a naturopath, nutritionist, and health educator since at least 2004, despite lacking any relevant qualifications or training.
 She has rejected the claim that her claims are unsupported, but admitted to not being able to provide any evidence when asked by the Health Care Complaints Commission.

-As of 2019, she ran the Misty Mountain Health Retreat near Kempsey, NSW, with her husband, charging clients as much as per person for a one-week stay for one person, to for two people for two weeks.
+As of 2019, she ran the Misty Mountain Health Retreat near Kempsey, NSW, with her husband, charging clients as much as for a one-week stay for one person, to for two people for two weeks.
 She also provided paid telephone consultations.
-According to O'Neill's website, she provided detox services claiming to aid recovery from heart disease, diabetes, hormonal imbalance, chronic fatigue, candida (albicans)/fungus, drug addiction, cancer, heartburn, and obesity.
+According to O'Neill's website, she provided detox services claiming to aid recovery from heart disease, diabetes, hormonal imbalance, chronic fatigue, candida albicans (fungus), drug addiction, cancer, heartburn, and obesity.

-Videos of her presentations have been viewed more than 700,000 times.
+She previously worked at health retreats in Australia before she was barred from doing so by the HCCC; she continues to conduct them internationally, including in the United States, New Zealand, and Fiji.
+O'Neill continues to deliver programs aimed at cancer patients in the United States as of July 2023 at a cost of almost per person.

 As a member of the Seventh-day Adventist Church, she has also spoken at churches.
-She previously worked at health retreats in Australia before she was barred from doing so by the HCCC; she continues to conduct them in New Zealand and the United States.
+Fred Hardinge, DrPH, MPH, Associate Health Ministries Director of the SDA Church, has written: "We are not able to recommend her as a speaker for churches or any gatherings."
+He cited her dubious claims, lack of training, and opposition to vaccines.
+In March 2025, she held sold out seminars at the Sacramento Central SDA church that were sponsored by Amazing Facts.
+The magazine Adventist Today covered the event and criticized her.

 She has also published several books on health and nutrition which include dangerous claims and advice.

-O'Neill continues to deliver programs aimed at cancer patients in the United States as of July 2023 at a cost of almost per person.
+Videos of her presentations have been viewed more than 700,000 times as of 2019.

-In October, 2025, O'Neil was awarded the Bent Spoon Award by the Australian Skeptics for her continuing to promote unfounded medical claims such as promoting cayenne pepper for curing ulcers, placing sliced garlic on a baby's foot being stronger than an antibiotic, and using chopped onions to cure pnuemonia.
-Australian Skeptic Tim Mendham stated, "With all her references to vegetables we’d say she was a shill for Big Farmer."
+In October, 2025, O'Neil was awarded the satirical Bent Spoon Award by the Australian Skeptics for her unfounded medical claims, such as promoting cayenne pepper for curing ulcers, claiming that placing sliced garlic on a baby's foot was stronger than an antibiotic, and using chopped onions to cure pneumonia.
+Australian Skeptic Tim Mendham stated, "With all her references to vegetables we'd say she was a shill for Big Farmer."